-Chrysler Town & Country owners have reported 151 problems related to engine belts and pulleys (under the engine and engine cooling category).
+Chrysler Town & Country owners have reported 156 problems related to engine belts and pulleys (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Chrysler Town & Country based on all problems reported for the Town & Country.

 Driving on road at 50 mph.
 The engine just just off.
 Drove off the road into woods luckily no accident.
 The car then started back up right away.
 I had to reverse into on coming traffic.
 I had 3 young kids in car at the time as well.
 Put me in a scary situation.
 Had work done on ignition system, tune up, belt changes and a few valve sensors replaced.
 Had this issue occur before with my wife.

 See all problems of the 2006 Chrysler Town & Country .

 Driving van in the rain, noticed the steering became extremely difficult.
 I also noticed that the lights ad power started to dim.
 In that case, I pulled over to see what the issue was.
 I noticed that the serpentine belt had come off the pulleys.
 I have had other Mini-vans especially dodges and have noticed they all seem to do the same thing when it comes to rain, snow, ice.
 You would think they would resolve this issue as it is a safety issue.
 I've learned from my previous Dodge caravans how to put the serpentine belt back on, but it really is a safety issue as this could leave you stranded and very costly (money and time wise) if you don't know how to put it back on.
 As a consumer, I will not be purchasing another Dodge or Chrysler minivan again due to this issue!.